Rangoon Radha

-Rangoon Radha is a 1956 Indian Tamil-language film directed by A. Kasilingam.
+Rangoon Radha is a 1956 Indian Tamil-language film directed by A. Kasilingam and written by M. Karunanidhi from a story by C. N. Annadurai.
 The film stars Sivaji Ganesan and P. Bhanumathi.
-Based on the 1944 American film Gaslight, It is about a man trying to steal his wife's fortune.
+Based on the 1944 American film Gaslight, it is about a man trying to steal his wife's fortune.
 The film was released on 1 November 1956.

 Plot

 Kottaiyur Dharmalinga Mudaliyar is a cunning man who appears noble to the outside world.
 Rangam is his virtuous and long-suffering wife.
 Dharmalinga Mudaliyaar also has an eye on his sister-in-law Thangam.
 In order to marry Thangam and get control of the abundant wealth of the sisters, Dharamlingam ensures that everyone believes that Rangam is possessed by some evil spirit and is slowly becoming insane.